ericbernison/supersteph.github.io/ls.markdown

 [picture of non linear graph]
 Our function is obviously going to try and find the linear way of getting this when this function is obviously not linear.
 We design a structure that can support functions that aren’t only linear.
 A, a vector of size N*m, is going to represent the outline of the function.
-Each element in A is a separate vector that depends solely on the value of the ith input (xi).
-The process of mapping an xi to the corresponding Ai is the same process every time.
-Given the xi there are going to be m functions that you put it through, and each result is kept separate to form an m sized vector: Ai. β, a vector of size m, is going to be our inputs.
+Each element in A is a separate vector that depends solely on the value of the ith input (x<sub>i</sub>).
+The process of mapping an x<sub>i</sub> to the corresponding A<sub>i</sub> is the same process every time.
+Given the x<sub>i</sub> there are going to be m functions that you put it through, and each result is kept separate to form an m sized vector: A<sub>i</sub>. β, a vector of size m, is going to be our inputs.

-In the our case our Ai vector would look like this {1,x_i}.
-Our β is going to be in the form of {β0,β1}.
+In the our case our Ai vector would look like this {1,x<sub>i</sub>}.
+Our β is going to be in the form of {β<sub>0</sub>,β<sub>1</sub>}.
 Once we dot product these two vectors together it is going to form the expression that we are trying to optimize.